Become an Ambassador

 The written application is the first round of elimination.
 Applicants will answer a series of questions, share their current involvement and grade point average, as well as some personal experiences about Pali.

-Traditionally, the written application has asked 4-6 short answer questions, as well as a 5-7 question involvement survey.
+Traditionally, the written application has asked 4-6 short answer questions, as well as required teacher recommendation.
 The short answer questions are meant to gauge the applicant's knowledge about Ambassadors, as well as what they hope to achieve as an Ambassador.
+The teacher recommendation allows the Membership and Recruitment team to gain a deeper understanding of how the student interacts with peers and adults on campus.

 After completing the written application, applicants will submit a short video introducing themselves to the Ambassadors Cabinet.
 This video is meant for the Ambassadors Cabinet to gain greater insight into the skills and experiences of the applicant.
 The applicants will introduce themselves and share personal anecdotes about their high school experience.